-This is a very simple recipe with few ingredient, and it's a nice change from a rich casserole, a sweet potato and marshallow dish, or something more complicated.
-If you like to keep preparation simple, this is an excellent choice.
+This is a very simple recipe with few ingredients, and it's a nice change of pace from the rich casserole, a sweet potato and marshmallow dish, or something more complicated.
+If you prefer to keep preparation simple, this is an excellent choice.
 If you want to jazz the dish up a bit, see the variation ideas below the recipe instructions.

 - 1/3 cup water

 - 3 medium sweet potatoes (peeled, sliced, and cooked*)

 - Peel the sweet potatoes and cut them into 1/2-inch to 1-inch thick slices.
 Place the sweet potato slices in a saucepan and cover with water.
 Bring to a boil and cook for about 12 minutes, or until just tender.
 Alternatively, roast the sweet potato slices in a 375 F oven for about 25 minutes.

 - In a heavy skillet, combine brown sugar, water, butter, and salt.
 Simmer over low heat for 5 minutes.

 - Add the sliced sweet potatoes to the brown sugar mixture.
 Simmer for 10 minutes, or until well glazed, turning frequently to keep them from scorching.

 - Add 1/2 cup of toasted pecan halves.